Simonomi/Phil-Swift-Hydra/README.md

 # Phil Swift hydra
 A virus that turns Phil Swift into a hydra.
-In other words, there is a photo of phil swift on your desktop, and every time you delete it, it multiplies.
+In other words, there's a photo of phil swift on your desktop, and every time you delete it, it multiplies.
+There are two versions, a visual basic version, and an executable (.exe).
+The visual basic has multiple photos of Phil Swift, while the executable has one (for now), but the executable is easier to use.

 ## Instructions for executable
 1. To use on current user, just run the file normally and it should copy itself to the startup folder and run automatically